Frequently Asked Questions

 Until the strategic combination is approved, each university will continue to operate as an independent institution and registration will not be impacted.
 Any updates to the registration process that will occur as a result of the strategic combination or academic consortial agreement will be shared with students well in advance of the school year.

 Until the strategic combination is approved, each university will continue to operate as an independent institution and the professors who currently deliver the curriculum will continue to do so.
 Not a lot will change as far as the mission, style of teaching, or classroom experience.
 However, more course options will be available to students as early as fall 2024.
 If you choose to take a St. Ambrose course, those courses will be taught by St. Ambrose professors.
-Students will have in-person, online, and hybrid classes to choose from.
+Students will have in-person, online, and hybrid class formats to choose from.

 Both universities will maintain their separate and respective athletics programs, continuing to operate as the Mount Mercy Mustangs and St. Ambrose Bees.
 The two athletic programs will continue to compete against each other in their respective conferences, as they always have.
 Colors, mascots, and uniforms will remain the same.
 Mount Mercy Mustangs will continue to proudly wear their blue and gold as Mustang Sally cheers them on.